 Alone, for the first time in my life, I had no one to put my limited energy into but myself.
 Getting downright pissed off, I told myself, “If I have to live, I’m NOT living like this!”
 Over the first year, I naturally healed somewhat and, in the following years, the more I recovered, the more I learned.
 The more I learned, the more I recovered.

-In June of 2007, I had a global, acquired brain injury (ABI) resulting from a suicide attempt, technically termed encepalopathy.
-I was seriously mentally impaired.
-Through such practices as neurofeedback, Brain State Technologies’ brain optimization, hyperbaric oxygen therapy, acupuncture, voice therapy, music therapy, cranial sacral massage, hypercapnia, visualization, meditation, cross lateral movement, bikram yoga, daily cardiovascular exercise, cognitive behavioral therapy and more, I have made a remarkable recovery and continue to improve.
-I still talk funny and have some slight manual dexterity issues, but, even with those, I am better than ever.
+Through years of daily work and such practices as neurofeedback, Brain State Technologies’ brainwave optimization, hyperbaric oxygen therapy, acupuncture, voice therapy, music therapy, cranial-sacral massage, hypercapnia, visualization, meditation, cross-lateral movement, yoga, cardiovascular exercise, cognitive behavioral therapy, and more, I made a remarkable recovery.
+Although I still talk funny and have some slight manual dexterity issues, I’m better than ever, even with these.

 The brain injury forced me to make radical changes in my lifestyle and mindset that I’d needed to make long before.
 Better late than never!
 Because the underlying belief systems and the perceptual foundation upon which I’d built my reality withered away along with brain cells, I got to start with a clean slate, so to speak.

 By consciously working with and altering my thoughts, behaviors, and emotions, I transformed my world which in turn, changed my physical brain and its default mode of operation.
 Today, I live a brain-healthy lifestyle incorporating mental health practices daily to maintain the balance and happiness I’ve found.